ginkel/thinkfail/README.md

 ## Affected Hardware

-The affected hardware I know about is using an Intel iGPU and a Chicony keyboard.
+The affected hardware seem to be X1E4 and P1G5 with an Intel iGPU and a Chicony keyboard.
+Chances are high that the issue also applies to P1G4 and X1E5.